Welcome to the Sitka Maritime Heritage Society

 The Sitka Maritime Heritage Society Annual Meeting program “Scows, Tenders, and Fish Buyers: Pughs, Old Milwaukee, Kalinin Bay and Hole In the Wall, Stories of a Half Century on the Grounds” was February 23rd at the ANB Founders Hall.

+During the first half of the program, a panel of Sitkans, moderated by Eric Jordan, shared stories of scows and other fish buyers, going back to the 1950s and up to the present.
+In the second half of the program, audience members shared their own stories and asked questions.
 A pugh is a spike on a pole, once used to move fish from the fishing boat to the buyer.
 Beer, ice cream bars, price wars and hand troller camps were other topics that came up in this live oral history event.
 Attendees also posted their own sites and recollections on a chart of southeast Alaska.
+The program was filmed and will be made available on this site. |

 "1920: Murder in Chatham Strait" Dessert Fundraiser a Success